 The level of support accessed by students is negotiated to match the needs of each student and may include: support within the classroom, small group support and individual sessions.

-Each student’s individual program which is outlined in their Individual Learning Improvement Plan is designed to maximise the student’s full potential, with a particular focus on managing personal hearing equipment, language development, auditory perceptual skills, speech and social skills.
-Individual Learning Improvement Plans are developed and reviewed once a term at Student Support Group meetings.
+Each student’s individual program which is outlined in their Individual Learning Improvement Plan is designed to maximise the student’s full potential, with a particular focus on managing personal assistive hearing equipment, spoken language development, auditory perceptual skills, speech and social skills.
+These plans are developed and reviewed once a term at Student Support Group meetings attended by parents and educational staff.

 For more information or a personal appointment, please contact Ms. Su Perrins via email@example.com